Army leaders fighting distrust from soldiers at Fort Hood

 Guerra said the task force will be taking a “critical look” at the Army’s Sexual Harassment/Assault Response and Prevention Program and a missing soldier policy has already been approved by the secretary of the Army.

 A congressional investigation, which was initiated days after the Sgt.
 Elder Fernandes was found dead after being reported missing in August, is still pending.
-The investigation into Guillen’s death is still ongoing.
+The investigation into Guillen’s death is ongoing.

 Lolita C. Baldor reported from Washington, D.C.
 Acacia Coronado is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.